2020/21 Full-time Undergraduate course

 Applicants have the opportunity to apply for a transfer from another HEI to Year 2 of BSc Hons Nursing at Ulster.
 Applicants must meet the following entry criteria:

-Applicants who meet the above criteria (or have the potential to do so prior to the start of the course) will be required to complete an APL application form to map their previous learning against the new programme at Ulster.
+Applicants who meet the above criteria (or have the potential to do so prior to the start of the course) will be required to complete an APL application form to map their previous learning against the programme at Ulster.
 Only applicants who successfully complete the APL process will be invited to interview.

 The final number of places available in Year 2 will not be confirmed until the end of June following the Board of Examiners.
 After interview applicants will be rank ordered according to interview score and offers made in accordance with the number of places available.